Looking to expand your welding skills? Whether you’re a beginner or an experienced welder, this comprehensive guide has got you covered.

-The main characteristic of this kind of steel welding is that the heat affected zone of the joint has a large tendency to harden, and the hydrogen content will lead to the cold crack of the joint.
+Low alloy steel is commonly used in manufacturing.
+When welding this type of steel, the main characteristic is that the heat affected zone of the joint tends to harden significantly, and the presence of hydrogen can lead to cold cracking of the joint.

-With the increase of the strength grade of ordinary low alloy steel, the tendency of hardening and cold crack is greater.
+As the strength grade of ordinary low alloy steel increases, the tendency towards hardening and cold cracking also increases.

 What is the welding method of 16 manganese steel?

-When the structural crack tendency is small, acidic electrodes such as junction 502 or junction 503 can also be used, and the welding process is similar to that of low carbon steel;
+In cases where the structural crack tendency is low, acidic electrodes such as junction 502 or junction 503 can also be used.
+The welding process is similar to that of low carbon steel.

-When the weldment is rigid and the ambient temperature is lower than – 10℃, it needs to be heated before welding.
+In instances where the weldment is rigid and the ambient temperature is below -10℃, preheating is necessary before welding.

-Satisfactory results can be obtained by manual arc welding, submerged arc welding or electroslag welding.
+Satisfactory results can be achieved by utilizing manual arc welding, submerged arc welding, or electroslag welding.

 What is the welding method of No. 15 manganese vanadium and No. 15 manganese titanium steel?

-When automatic submerged arc welding is adopted, the welding wire can be used to weld 08 manganese high and 08 manganese 2 silicon, and satisfactory results can be obtained by cooperating with flux 431, flux 350 or flux 250.
+When utilizing automatic submerged arc welding, the welding wire can be utilized to weld 08 manganese high and 08 manganese 2 silicon, and by working together with flux 431, flux 350, or flux 250, satisfactory results can be obtained.

 How about the welding method of No. 18 Mn Mo Nb steel?

-Pay attention to drying the welding rod and cleaning the groove to prevent cold cracks caused by hydrogen.
+Due to its robustness and hardening tendency, local heating measures must be taken during spot welding.
+It is important to dry the welding rod and clean the groove to prevent cold cracks caused by hydrogen.

-Automatic submerged arc welding adopts 08 manganese 2 molybdenum high welding wire, which can be welded with flux 250 or flux 350.
+For manual arc welding, it is recommended to use welding rods like 607.
+For automatic submerged arc welding, 08 manganese 2 molybdenum high welding wire is preferred, which can be welded with flux 250 or flux 350.